zeynepdndr/pokedex/README.md

+# Pokedex

+This project was generated with React version 18.2.0.

 # Frontend Challenge

 This is a frontend project that simulates a potential real-life designer hand-off that is given to a software engineer to implement.
 You have 72 hours to complete this challenge.